andrewMacmurray/seeds-game/README.md

 > npm install
 ```

-run the dev environment (watches for changes in css and elm, launches and live reloads a dev server) with:
+run the dev environment (watches for changes in css, ts and elm, launches and live reloads a dev server) with:

 ```sh
 > npm run dev